WIP: Cooking survival data, 5 minute recipes

-Bender et al. in a nice recent paper also discussed how to generate survival data based on the Cox model, and restricted attention to some of the many useful parametric survival models (weibull, exponential).
+Bender et al. in a nice paper discussed how to generate survival data based on the Cox model, and restricted attention to some of the many useful parametric survival models (weibull, exponential).
+We here use piecwise linear baseline functions that make it easy to simulate data that follows closely the baseline given by the data using semi or nonparametric models.
+THis makes it easy to capture important aspects of the data.

 Different survival models can be cooked, and we here give recipes for hazard and cumulative incidence based simulations.
 More recipes are given in vignette about recurrent events.